youthy/vimerl-complete/README.md

 # vimerl-complete
 Vim plugin for erlang code auto-completation

+## Require
+1. need [Vundle](https://github.com/VundleVim/Vundle.vim) or other Plugin Manager
+2. need [Syntastic](https://github.com/scrooloose/syntastic) or some other syntax plugin to define `erlang` filetype

 ## Install
-1. If you use Vundle, then edit .vimrc in your $HOME path, add
+Then edit .vimrc in your $HOME path, add
 ```
 Plugin 'youthy/vimerl-complete'
 ````